 Restriction Analyzer is a free software tool for comprehensive restriction analysis of a DNA sequence.
 It detects all present and absent restriction sites and presents the results both as tabular listings and graphical output (annotated sequence).
 Furthermore, it provides a DNA digest electropherogram simulation with unlimited number of restriction enzymes.
-If you are looking for a tool to draw restriction maps, check the WebDSV app.
-If you need to compare restriction profiles of two DNA sequences side by side, use the Restriction Comparator app.

 To perform the restriction analysis, follow this workflow:

 - Provide the DNA sequence to be analyzed.

 - Modify the program settings as required and click the Apply & Analyze button.

 - See the results.
 If needed, perform an in silico restriction digest with electropherogram simulation.